Title

 Commonwealth Act No. 120 created the National Power Corporation (NPC) in 1936, granting it the authority to develop hydraulic power, supply electricity, and conduct investigations for water power development in the Philippines, with the power to sue and be sued in court.

-The act creates the National Power Corporation for the development of hydraulic power and the production of power from other sources.
+Section 1 creates the National Power Corporation as a public corporation, for the purpose of undertaking the development of hydraulic power and the production of power from other sources, and for other purposes specified in the Act.

-The Board is composed of five members appointed by the President of the Philippines with the consent of the Commission on Appointments of the National Assembly.
+All corporate powers are vested in a National Power Board composed of five members appointed by the President with the consent of the Commission on Appointments of the National Assembly.
+Members have three-year terms.

 Analyze Cases Smarter, Faster